adammcarth/react-native-segmented-picker/examples/README.md

 This folder contains a barebones React Native project with some examples of the segmented picker in action.
 Code examples are located in the `src` folder.

-- `src/Example1`: Very simple example of the component being used.
+- `src/ExampleA`: Very simple example of the component being used with 1, 2 and 3 columns.
+- `src/ExampleB`: Example of using the `visible` prop to control picker visibility.
-- `src/Example2`: Example of updating list data based off a user's selection.
+- `src/ExampleC`: TO DO!
+An example of changing list items based on selections.

 ## Installation & Setup